top of page

 WARRANTY

-AirTub is a portable cold therapy device that consists of an inflatable tub made from durable double-wall drop stitch material and an external chiller.
-Designed for easy transportation and setup, the AirTub offers a simple yet effective solution for personal cold therapy.
-Both components are covered by warranties, with specific exclusions related to misuse to ensure optimal performance and longevity.
+The AirTub is a portable cryotherapy device consisting of an inflatable tub made from durable double-layer drop-stitch material and an external chiller.
+It is designed for easy transport and setup, offering a simple yet effective solution for personal cold therapy.
+Both components are covered by a 1-year warranty, with specific exclusions to ensure optimal performance and long-term durability.

 Non-Commercial Use: